Review and road test of the Maserati Levante

 Cost of Ownership

-Now that the Ghibli and the Quattroporte have established use of diesel power in a Maserati, the used market should be quite comfortable when the time comes to sell this Levante.
+Now that Maserati has established its SUV credentials, the used market should be quite comfortable when the time comes to sell this Levante.
 As a result, residual values should be strong thanks to the car's relative rarity.
-And the engine is a proven Fiat Group unit, so is unlikely to cause any issues.
+And the engines are proven Fiat Group units, so are unlikely to cause any issues.

 Maserati Levante review by Jonathan Crouch